Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Abstract

 \section{Abstract}

-In advancing the understanding of decision-making processes, Inverse Reinforcement Learning (IRL) have proven instrumental in reconstructing animal's multiple intentions amidst complex behaviors.
+In advancing the understanding of natural decision-making processes, inverse reinforcement learning (IRL) methods have proven instrumental in reconstructing animal's intentions underlying complex behaviors.
 Given the recent development of a continuous-time multi-intention IRL framework, there has been persistent inquiry into inferring \textit{discrete} time-varying rewards with IRL.
-To tackle the challenge, we introduce \textit{Latent (Markov) Variable Inverse Q-learning (L(M)V-IQL)}, a novel class of IRL algorthms tailored for accommodating discrete intrinsic reward functions.
-Leveraging an Expectation-Maximization approach, we cluster observed expert trajectories into distinct intentions and independently solve the IRL problem for each.
-Demonstrating the efficacy of L(M)V-IQL through simulated experiments and its application to different real mouse behavior datasets, our approach surpasses current benchmarks in animal behavior prediction, producing interpretable reward functions.
+To address this challenge, we introduce the class of \textit{hierarchical inverse Q-learning} (HIQL) algorithms.
+Through an unsupervised learning process, HIQL divides expert trajectories into multiple intention segments, and solves the IRL problem independently for each.
+Applying HIQL to simulated experiments and several real animal behavior datasets, our approach outperforms current benchmarks in behavior prediction and produces interpretable reward functions.
+Our results suggest that the intention transition dynamics underlying complex decision-making behavior is better modeled by a step function instead of a smoothly varying function.
 This advancement holds promise for neuroscience and cognitive science, contributing to a deeper understanding of decision-making and uncovering underlying brain mechanisms.